-You need to build your own business case for partnership.
-But, did you know that all business cases are typically built on one of six premises?
-When you know WHAT premise your business case is built upon, it becomes so much easier to write a stronger and more persuasive business case.
-Read on to help you identify what premise your business case for partnership will be based upon.
+You need to build your own Business Case for partnership.
+But did you know that all Business Cases are typically built on one of six premises?
+When you know WHAT premise your Business Case is built upon, writing a stronger and more persuasive Business Case becomes much easier.
+Read on to help you identify what premise your Business Case for partnership will be based upon.

 The 3 steps to creating your Business Case for Partnership

 Creating a cast-iron Business Case for partnership typically involves these three steps; building the Business Case, writing your Business Case and finally, pitching your Business Case to your partners.
 Unfortunately, many people naively think that their Business Case is something they write on a weekend, ready to be pitched later that week.